how do you discipline a dog without a shock collar

 Treats are a popular form of positive reinforcement and can be highly effective in training your dog.
 Dogs are naturally food-motivated, and using treats as rewards can help create a positive association with desired behaviors.

-When using treats as rewards, it’s important to choose small, bite-sized treats that your dog finds particularly enticing.
+When using treats as rewards, choosing small, bite-sized treats your dog finds particularly enticing is essential.
 This will increase their motivation to perform the desired behavior.
 Treats should be given immediately after your dog exhibits the correct behavior, reinforcing the connection between the behavior and the reward.

 How Do You Discipline A Dog Without A Shock Collar?